hayes/pothos/packages/plugin-prisma/README.md

     client: (ctx) => (ctx.user.isAdmin ? prisma : readOnlyPrisma),
     // Because the prisma client is loaded dynamically, we need to explicitly provide the some information about the prisma schema
     dmmf: Prisma.dmmf,
-    // use where clause from prismaRelatedConnection for totalCount (will true by default in next major version)
-    filterConnectionTotalCount: true,
   },
 });
 ```